YF-12 model in 1/72 scale: kit review & modelling report

 Unfortunately, my kit had no decals.
 However, the basic markings can be obtained from the usual spares box.
 Red walkway striping was used of an Aeromaster decals sheet.
 See also the note on the different panel tints at the titles and markings!

-Lockheed Skunk Works, first 50 years, Jay Miller, Aerofax 1993 edition, ISBN 0-942548-56-6
+- Lockheed Skunk Works, first 50 years, Jay Miller, Aerofax 1993 edition, ISBN 0-942548-56-6

 (c) Copyright Meindert "designer"/ All rights reserved.Your comments are welcomed by webmaster

 Created this page Sept 21, 2003